-This section explains how you can employ migrants under Tier 2 and Tier 5.
-It includes information about when you must complete a resident labour market test and how to employ a migrant to do a job that is on the list of shortage occupations.
+This section explains how you can sponsor migrants under Tier 2 and Tier 5.
+It includes information about when you must complete a resident labour market test and how to sponsor a migrant to do a job that is on the list of shortage occupations.
 It also explains how to assign and cancel certificates of sponsorship.

 In this section:

 - Codes of practice for Tiers 2 and 5

 - How to employ migrants from the shortage occupation list

 - How to meet the resident labour market test